jukrb0x/dotfiles-macos-intel/README.md

 ## Deprecated files
 Some applications that I do not use for a while, the dotfiles of them are kept as backup, such files like `.hyper.js`.

+## Fonts
+For iTerm2:
+- FiraCode-Retina 14 (normal)
+- FiraMonoNerdFontComplete-Regular 14 (non-ascii)

+More details at `.config/iterm2.json`